Our message comes to us today from the 1st chapter of the book of Acts, beginning with the 6th verse, “Jesus’ companions at prayer.”

 From the prophecies of a coming savior to the birth of our Lord to the death and resurrection, we celebrate these events as we should, but we don’t give the same attention to the ascension of our Lord.
 For 40 days, Jesus walked the earth after His resurrection.
 For 40 days, He continued to meet with and witness to many.
 When His final earthly message was delivered, He rose up into a cloud with a few disciples as witnesses.
 I’d like to look at the significance of that event and see what it tells us of the things to come.

 Think about the events that led up to this passage of Acts that you read a moment ago.
-Jesus has suffered so many pains and heart-aches that we can scarcely understand the physical and emotional suffering.
-He bore on His shoulders the punishment of sinners, even though He Himself was a spotless lamb.
+Jesus has suffered so many pains and heartaches that we can scarcely understand the physical and emotional suffering.
+He bore the punishment of sinners on His shoulders, even though He Himself was a spotless lamb.
 He willingly suffered on our behalf.